-Parker Dam became another park where the Civilian Conservation Corps (CCC), established by President Roosevelt, stepped in to replant trees, build park things like trails & pavilions and create the Parker Dam (and Lake) there today.
-You can learn more about the CCC’s history at the PA DCNR page dedicated to them.
+Parker Dam became another park where the Civilian Conservation Corps (CCC), established by President Roosevelt, stepped in!
+They replanted trees, built park amenities like trails and pavilions, and create the Parker Dam (and Lake) there today.
+You can learn more about the CCC’s history at the PA DCNR page dedicated to them…

 The park rents kayaks, canoes and paddle boats for the lake, plus we saw many people fishing from their boats and along the shore.
 They have tent camping, cabins, full hook-up RV spots, and shower houses.
 There is also a sand beach (no pets allowed as usual, boo!).

-Trails & Wildlife
+Trails and Wildlife